JoseScap/DemoWebApiForAppService/Documents/tutorial-azure-cli.md

 Azure CLI is a powerful tool that allows you to manage Azure resources directly from the command line.
 In this guide, we will walk through the steps to deploy an App Service on Azure, including creating an App Service plan and deploying a Web App.

 ## Create App Service Plan
+Using this command, we will create an App Service plan, which will allow us to deploy multiple applications using App Services.

 ```sh
 az appservice plan create -g jjpuente -n webplan --sku B1
 ```